Jdgronewold/govApiExplore/README.md

 # Exploring Government Apis

 This is a bare bones web application for users to explore the APIs provided by various governmental resources.
-Currently only Solar data (https://developer.nrel.gov/docs/solar/solar-resource-v1/) and Weather/Natural Events (https://eonet.sci.gsfc.nasa.gov/eonet-project).
+Currently only Solar data (https://developer.nrel.gov/docs/solar/solar-resource-v1/) and Weather/Natural Events (https://eonet.sci.gsfc.nasa.gov/eonet-project) are available.

 ## Features/Technology